CharlyMartin/portfolio/src/data/bio/short.md

 #   - ab testing
 ---

-Nearly **a decade of experience** working with startups and SMBs.
-I have a strong experience in frontend development, with a solid understanding of backend and crypto concepts as well as UI/UX design capabilities.
+I have **7 years or experience** working with entrepreneurs, startups and SMBs.
+I specialise in **frontend development**, with a solid understanding of backend concepts, some crypto knowledge and UI/UX design capabilities.